 Spotify Finds Success

 Spotify, originally founded in 2006 in Sweden, continues to see success.
-They have growing customer retention despite more competitors on the playing field.
-In Q2 of 2021, Spotify had 172 million premium subscribers worldwide, even more than the year prior.
-And, Spotify’s subscriber base has nearly doubled since 2017.
+They have growing customer retention despite more and more competitors on the playing field.
+In Q4 of 2022, Spotify had 489 million active users and 205 million are premium subscribers, up from 180 million in Q4 of 2021.

 And that’s why this month we’re crushing on Spotify’s customer retention strategy.
 Here are a few reasons we admire Spotify’s customer experience strategy.